-I always sit down with prospective buyers and spend a good amount of time going over every aspect of a purchase transaction with them.
-Even though I speak rapidly, it takes at least an hour to cover everything.
+I always sit down with prospective buyers and spend at least an hour going over every aspect of a purchase transaction with them.
 Reading this post won’t take an hour, but it will give you invaluable information about the home buying process.
 You can browse more resources for buyers on the Welcome! page.